-There is no pre-order or reserve for this kit, orders are shipped within 48 hours.
+There is no pre-order or reserve for this kit, orders will be shipped within 1-2 weeks.

 This kit allows to internally install a Raspberry-Pi Zero 2w to work as an mt32-Pi.
 It connects on top of your DE10-Nano to the second user i/o port, which frees the use of the primary port for SNAC devices or other peripherals at the same time, and is powered by the Ironclad Plus with the supplied cable.
 Everything remains internal and nice, no more connecting and disconnecting stuff to switch between SNAC controllers, guns, etc, and the mt32-pi.
 The definitive solution to have everything on your MiSTer build!

 It has headers to optionally wire your own “Rom” and “Synth” buttons, or connecting an external Oled display for the looks, this is completely non necessary though, as this functions can be controlled inside the MiSTer cores menu, and the “oled” can be shown on the TV screen.
 But the possibility is there for you modders out there.

 The Hat also has two holes to screw a 40mm fan on top of the FPGA, this is usually non necessary, specially if you bought the “Massive Heatsink” along with your Ironclad, as a single fan extracting hot air from the case is enough, but I have seen some Mini-ITX cases that don’t have a single place to properly screw a FAN, and in that situation this addition becomes really handy.
 A suggested fan model for this purpose might be the Noctua NF-A4x10 PWM for example, but any 40mm fan will fit and work, be it PWM or not, as usual.
 Note that only PWM fans (4-pins) benefit from the automatic thermal fan control or adjustable speed from the Ironclad Plus.